 All complete applications are reviewed and discussed by the reading committee and candidates are evaluated based, in part, on their articulation of leadership, learning and project goals and their plans for achieving them.
 Compelling candidates are selected to meet with the interview committee for further consideration.

 You may check on the status of your application by logging in to your online application.
 We will also send you regular email messages as your application status changes.
-The whole review process takes between 3 and 6 weeks.
+The whole review process takes approximately eight (8) weeks.
 All students and mentors are sent notification of the final award decision.
 All applicants, funded or not funded, are invited to receive feedback on their applications.

 - Project – the purpose and goals of the project are clear and the steps for achieving the goals are explained

 - Purpose/Impact – the student explains the need for the proposed project and the ways in which the project (or the project’s proposed outcomes) will impact others

 - Feasible – the project is achievable given the scope, timeline, and resources available

 - Fit – the project makes sense for this student and the essay articulates the unique role s/he will play

 - Commitment to project – the application essay provides an understanding of how and why the student is involved in this particular effort at this particular time

 - Leadership – the student defines her/his understanding of leadership

 - Project/Leadership connection – student explains in what ways the project is a leadership project including addressing how the project will impact or shape her/his leadership practice or understanding